JayZenith/interpreter/README.md

 # Interpreter

-A dynamically-typed expression-based language built in C++.
-Features a tokenizer, recursive descent parser, and tree-walking interpreter with an interactive REPL.
+An imperative, expression-based language built in C++.
+Features a tokenizer, recursive-descent parser, and a tree-walking interpreter with an interactive REPL.

 ## Features
 * REPL for live code execution